nschlia/ffmpegfs/README.md

 | MKV              | ASS (Advanced SSA), SubRip Subtitles, WebVTT Subtitles       | Text   |
 | MKV              | DVB Subtitles                                                | Bitmap |

 Matroska (MKV) supports a wide range of subtitle formats, both text and bitmap.
-FFmpegfs automatically select the best matching output codec.
-MKV would be best choice to cover all input subtitles formats.
+FFmpegfs automatically selects the best matching output codec.
+MKV would be the best choice to cover all input subtitle formats.

 ### External Subtitle Files

 Subtitles can reside in separate files.
-These must have the same filename, but the extension "srt" for ASS/SubRip or "vtt" for WebVTT.
-The language can be defined with a second level extension, e.g. "mediafile.en.srt" would define the contents as "english".
-There is no convention to the language name, so it could even be the full language name like mediafile.french.srt" or similar.
+These must have the same filename but the extension "srt" for ASS/SubRip or "vtt" for WebVTT.
+The language can be defined with a second level extension, e.g. "mediafile.en.srt" would define the contents as "English".
+There is no convention for the language name, so it could even be the full language name like "mediafile.french.srt" or similar.

-Example:
+Example

 | Filename | Contents |
 | ---- | ---- |